 PIA is a great service for home users.

 London Media Trust is a reputable company with a good record of keeping private data.
 They have a large user base with tons of supporters.
 The service is finely tuned, responsive, and smooth.
 It’s cheap and the money-back guarantee removes the risk of disappointment.

-We believe it’s worth a try, yet check out other top-notch services before your decision.
+We believe it’s worth a try, test VPN and check out other top-notch services before your decision.